jmmorato/openddsharp/Documentation/articles/subscription_module.md

 ## DataReader Class

-Per the DDS specification (§2.2.2.5.3), a `DataReader` allows the application to declare the data it wishes to receive (i.e., make a subscription) and to access the data received by the attached `Subscriber`.
+Per the DDS specification, a `DataReader` allows the application to declare the data it wishes to receive (i.e., make a subscription) and to access the data received by the attached `Subscriber`.
 A `DataReader` refers to exactly one `ITopicDescription` — either a `Topic`, a `ContentFilteredTopic`, or a `MultiTopic` — that identifies the data to be read.

-`DataReader` is an abstract class that is specialized for each application data type by the code generator.
+`DataReader` is an abstract class specialized for each application data type by the code generator.
 For a hypothetical IDL type `MyType`, the generator creates a `MyTypeDataReader` class with typed `Read`, `Take`, `ReadInstance`, `TakeInstance`, and related operations.